 Using an accurate ammeter, measure the current drawn by the amplifier when supplying 10W in the Tune mode to a dummy load.
 The value is usually in the range of approximately 2.0 to 2.5A Note that the ammeter only measures the amplifier's drain current.

-Using an accurate ammeter measure the current drawn in the receive mode, and subtract this value from the total current drawn in the transmit mode.
+Using an accurate ammeter, measure the current drawn in the transmit mode by selecting CW, and pressing the PTT switch, and subtract this value from the total current drawn in the Tune mode.
 Adjust the calibration factor to achieve the closest match.
 The default value is usually satisfactory.
 The limits are from 1200 - 3600.